-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 Holding ground and security

-In the push toward Mosul, forces liberated dozens of villages in their path from ISIS fighters.
+In the push toward Mosul, forces retook dozens of villages in their path from ISIS fighters.
 In many cases, the militants simply fled and returned when security forces had moved on.
 In some cases, they came back to carry out mass executions of civilians.

 Iraq and its allies will have to work on creating a strong and permanent security presence in Mosul to ensure this does not happen.